Graduate Detective Programme2023-09-05T14:33:09+01:00

 • Our Graduate Detective Programme is a hands-on course, designed to help you start your career in policing as a detective.

-• This entry route is open to degree holders and final year students of any subject – including those who already hold a Professional Policing Degree.
+• This entry route is open to degree holders and final year students of any subject.

 • You’ll deal with serious and complex investigations, changing crime trends, collecting evidence and bringing offenders to justice.